ReyAnthony/Caravan/README.md

 - You can use Callback to define custom saving/loading strategies for certains variable (eg : dumping/loading gameobjects)
 - Events to know when the save/load finished
 - Should play along pretty well with [DItan, A lite DI framework for Unity](https://github.com/ReyAnthony/DItan).
+- Base64 encoding of the save file at runtime (For now, will add encryption later, but that should deter 99% of wanabee hackers)

 Dependencies :
 - JSON.Net (Meaning the saves will be in JSON format)